 “Well, what do you think of it then?” is the response some of us have given, after being backed into an anti-intellectual corner by deep thinkers.

 If they are an anti-social, elite intellectual snob, they will say something along the lines of: “I simply choose to think deeper!”
 It’s a great line, and it purportedly puts stubborn types in our place, but it’s a non-answer.
-Those of us that are more accustomed to interaction with deep thinkers, will then ask them to expound upon their complicated, deep thinking?
+Those of us who are more accustomed to interaction with deep thinkers, will then ask them to expound upon their complicated, deep thinking?
 Pushing deep thinkers deeper will often reveal a lack of substance beneath their piles of style, and the careful observer will find that the results of their deep thinking is no deeper than the deep thinker cap they wear to the pub.

 A number of attempts at reading Joyce have led me to believe that he probably didn’t have much substance beneath his piles of style, so he muddied the waters of his message with puns, songs, gibberish, abstractions, foreign languages, and overly complicated complications.
 He did this, in my opinion, to conceal the fact that when compared to his colleagues, he didn’t have all that much to say, but that he was artistically accomplished in saying it.